akhenakh/sshjump/README.md

 # SSHJump

+WORK IN PROGRESS, NOT READY FOR PRODUCTION

-A Kubernetes port forwarder using SSH and a nice TUI.
+A Kubernetes (first but not only) port forwarder using SSH and a nice TUI.

 SSHJump uses SSH public key authentication to validate users and permissions.